-City staff themselves declined on numerous occasions in boards and commissions meetings in 2016 to answer Commissioners' questions about the RFP responses and contracts citing "confidentiality restrictions" and instead referred all questions to the City's Purchasing Office to be answered at a later date.
+Further, City staff themselves declined in November to answer Commissioners' questions about the proposal citing "confidentiality restrictions" and instead referred all questions to the City's Purchasing Office to be answered at a later date.
 A City of Austin Purchasing Office staff person made an incorrect and misleading statement to justify not disclosing important information.
-This statement came during the discussion of agenda Item related to the Republic Services proposed contract at the November 14, 2016 Electric Utility Commission (EUC) meeting (transcript is here).
+This statement came during the discussion of agenda Item related to a Republic Services proposed contract at the November 14, 2016 Electric Utility Commission (EUC) meeting (transcript is here).
 The relevant part of the statement was ".... around disclosure of proposals, of contents, anything like that, that is per Texas Local Government Code Chapter 252 and that states that any of the proposals that we receive are confidential until the award so we would not be able to disclose the pertinent details of a proposal or any of those details.
 That's actually from State law."

 That is in reality an incorrect characterization of State law.
-What the Texas Local Government Code actually says in Section 252.049(b) "... proposals shall be opened in a manner that avoids disclosure of the contents to competing offerors and keeps the proposals secret during negotiations."
+What the Texas Local Government Code actually says in Section 252.049(b)"..... proposals shall be opened in a manner that avoids disclosure of the contents to competing offerors and keeps the proposals secret during negotiations."